Effective PKU Management Requires Early and Lifelong Treatment1

 Elevated Phe levels pose significant risks at every stage of life1,3

-The American College of Medical Genetics and Genomics strongly recommends maintaining Phe levels of ≤360 µmol/L for life, emphasizing its link to higher IQ and improved cognitive outcomes.
+The American College of Medical Genetics and Genomics strongly recommends maintaining Phe levels of ≤360 µmol/L, emphasizing its link to higher IQ and improved cognitive outcomes.
 Clinical experience indicates there is no harm for people with PKU to have Phe levels of 30-120 µmol/L.

 The challenges of a lifelong diet1,3-5